aliosmankaya/ChestUp/README.md

 This Flutter demo app designed for "Tübitak 2242" competition by <a href="https://www.tubitak.gov.tr/">Tübitak</a>

-You can see demo images from app in "app" file and <a href="https://dart.dev/">dart</a> codes in "lib" file.
+You can see demo images from app in "app" folder and <a href="https://dart.dev/">dart</a> files in "lib" folder.

 ## Getting Started